Dynamic Network Control for Confidential Multi-hop Communications: Numerical Results

 \section{Numerical Results}

-In our numerical experiments, we have considered the network depicted in Fig. \ref{fig:independent_set}.
 The channels between nodes are modeled as iid Rayleigh fading Gaussian channels.
 The noise normalized transmit power is taken as constant and identical to $P=1$ in every block and for all nodes.
 Let the power gain of the channel between nodes $i$ and $j$ be $h_{ij}(t)$ at block $t$.
 Then, as $N_1 \rightarrow \infty$, $R_{ij}(t) = \log(1+Ph_{ij}(t))$.
-The power gains of the channels are exponentially distributed, where the means of the link are as given in Table I. We consider a logarithmic utility function as $U_s(t) = \kappa + \log(A_s^p(t))$\footnote{We utilize logarithmic utility function to provide proportional fairness.}, where $A_s^p(t)$ is the confidential information admitted in block $t$.
-Note that, $A_s^p(t) = \alpha_s A_s(t)$ for the control algorithm presented in Section \ref{sec:wo_delay_const}.
+The power gains of the channels are exponentially distributed, where the means of the link are as given in Table I. We consider a logarithmic utility function, $U_s(t) = \kappa + \log(A_s^p(t))$, where $A_s^p(t)$ is the confidential information admitted in block $t$.\footnote{We utilize logarithmic utility function to provide proportional fairness.} Note that, $A_s^p(t) = \alpha_s A_s(t)$ for the control algorithm presented in Section \ref{sec:wo_delay_const}.
 We take $\kappa = 3$ and $H = 100$ in all experiments.